codeconscious/rails-blog/README.md

 # Ruby on Rails Blog

 This blog runs on Ruby v3.1.2.

 To run it from the terminal, run `bin/rails server`.

+To run tests, run `rsync`.